1. Choose what you want to play

 Every character belongs to a species, one of the many intelligent humanoid species in the world.
-Dwarves, elves, gnomes, halflings, and humans are the most common species.
+Dwarves, elves, gnomes, hin, and humans are the most common species.

 3. Choose a background

 Your character’s background describes where they came from, their original livelihood, and the character’s place in the world.
 Your GM might offer additional backgrounds beyond the ones included in the Backgrounds section, and might be willing to work with you to craft a background that’s a more precise fit for your character concept.
-A background gives your character a background feature (a general benefit) and capability with two skills, and it might also give you additional languages or capability with certain kinds of tools.
+A background gives your character capability with two skills and some equipment.
 Record this information, along with the personality information you develop, on your character sheet.